 We Recommend: Beetroot Hummus

-These edible green little pods are often underestimated, but they are a great addition to your winter diet.
-Peas are high on nutrients that promote weight loss.
-Consuming a cup of peas can make your bones stronger as they are high on vitamin K. Interestingly, it is an excellent source of iron and folic acid which is beneficial for expecting mothers.
+These edible green little pods are often underestimated, but they can be a great addition to your winter diet.
+Peas are high on nutrients that help promote weight loss.
+Peas are also a good source of vitamin K; and eating a cup of peas can make your bones stronger.
+Interestingly, they are also an excellent source of iron and folic acid which is beneficial for expecting mothers.
 It also reduces wrinkles so this winter you can try having peas along with applying your anti-ageing cream.

 We Recommend: Methi Mutter Malai